-I was Vice President of Knowledge & Communications at Mission Investors Exchange, a network dedicated to centering on the “impact” in impact investing; Director of Communications for JUST Capital, a nonprofit that measures how US corporations perform on the issues that matter most to the American public; and Director of Knowledge & Communications for Nonprofit Finance Fund, a community development financial institution.
+Before 2021, I was Vice President of Knowledge & Communications at Mission Investors Exchange, a network dedicated to advancing practices of foundations and philanthropy in impact investing; Director of Communications for JUST Capital, a nonprofit that measures how US corporations perform on the issues that matter most to the American public; and Director of Knowledge & Communications for Nonprofit Finance Fund, a community development financial institution.
 I was also an Americorps Vista Volunteer at the Massachusetts Housing & Shelter Alliance and have worked as a writer for leading museums and performing arts centers nationwide.